mozilla/sccache/docs/DistributedQuickstart.md

 A client uses `sccache` to wrap compile commands, communicates with the scheduler to find available build servers, and communicates with build servers to execute the compiles and receive the results.

-Clients that are not targeting linux64 require the `icecc-create-env` script, which is part of `icecream` for packaging toolchains.
+Clients that are not targeting linux64 require the `icecc-create-env` script or should be provided with an archive. `icecc-create-env` is part of `icecream` for packaging toolchains.
 You can install icecream to get this script (`apt install icecc` on Ubuntu), or download it from the git repository and place it in your `PATH`: `curl https://raw.githubusercontent.com/icecc/icecream/master/client/icecc-create-env.in > icecc-create-env && chmod +x icecc-create-env`.
 See [using custom toolchains](#using-custom-toolchains).

-Create a client config file in `~/.config/sccache/config`.
+Create a client config file in `~/.config/sccache/config` (on Linux) or `~/Library/Preferences/Mozilla.sccache/config` (on macOS).
 A minimal example looks like:
 ```toml
 [dist]
 # The URL used to connect to the scheduler (should use https, given an ideal